Fran Pérez (footballer, born February 1992)

-Francisco Pérez Gil (born 10 February 1992), commonly known as Fran, is a Spanish footballer who plays for CE Farners as a midfielder.
+Francisco Pérez Gil (born 10 February 1992), commonly known as Fran, is a Spanish footballer who plays for CE Bescanó as a midfielder.

 Football career

 Born in Girona, Catalonia, Fran emerged through Girona FC's youth ranks and made his professional debut on 13 September 2009, coming on as a 72nd-minute substitute in a Segunda División game against Rayo Vallecano (1–1 home draw).
 He appeared in another match with the first team during his first season.